cosmo0920/hs-IRC/README.md

 * nick
     - nickname
 * password
-    - password (It does not need to always.)
+    - password (It does not need always.)
 * channel
     - connecting channel info
 * realname